Hussar: Croatian hussars

 Croatian hussar units, often designated simply as "Croats", were raised from the Kingdom of Hungary Military Frontier, Croatian-Slavonian and the Kingdom of Dalmatia, Croatia and Slavonia.
 One notable captain and chief officer of hussars was Petar Keglević.
 In 1578, Charles II took command of the Croatian and Slavonian Military Frontier and prepared written orders and rule of service for infantry (haramije) and cavalry (hussars), using the Serbo-Croatian language.
 The oldest written trace of the surname Husar in Croatia is from 1507 in Vinica where Petrus Hwzar (Petar Husar) was mentioned, and the next mentions are in a Regestum document dated 1598 of Blasius Hwszar at Lobor ("Castrum Lobor ... dominorum Joannis et Petri Keglyewich ...
 Blasius Hwszar") and in 1613 from Krapina ("desertum Joannes Huszar").

 Croatian hussars were irregular light horsemen characteristic of the Habsburg-Ottoman border area.
 Croatian units were not inevitably referred as "Croats" but it was the most commonly used name.
-In the Thirty Years' War other designations used were "Wallachen, Uskocken, Raitzen, Granitscharen, Insulaner, Wenden, Polen, Türken, Zigeuner".
+In the Thirty Years' War other designations used were "Wallachen, Zigeuner, Türken, Uskocken, Raitzen, Granitscharen, Insulaner, Wenden, Polen".
 Amongst the Croatian hussars could be found other ethno-political groups, such as Hungarians, Serbs, Albanians, Romanians, Poles, Vlachs and Cossacks.
 Croatian hussars participated in the siege of Magdeburg which was led by Johann Tserclaes as well as the sieges of Heidelberg, Frankenthal, Manheim, Breitenfeld, Lützen, Nördlingen, Wittstock and Breitenfeld.

 Between 1746 and 1750, four Grenzer Hussar regiments were established: the Karlovac, Varaždin, Slavonian and Syrmia regiments.
 The Croatian-Slavonian Grenzer Hussars took part in the campaigns of 1793–94 against Revolutionary France In 1751, Maria Theresa prescribed a distinctive hussar uniform.